datarobot/airflow-provider-datarobot/README.md

     For more [batch prediction settings](https://datarobot-public-api-client.readthedocs-hosted.com/en/latest-release/autodoc/api_reference.html#datarobot.models.BatchPredictionJob.score) see the DataRobot docs.

+    Returns a batch prediction job ID.

+- `GetTargetDriftOperator`

-- `GetTargetDriftOperator` - Gets the target drift from a deployment.
-Returns a JSON blob of the target drift data.
+    Gets the target drift from a deployment.

     Parameters: